 - Clear the area, strip down, and wear gloves.
 Dyes will stain your clothing, surfaces, and pretty much anything else.
 They’re dyes, after all.
 So, proceed with caution.
 Wear whichever gloves the brand has provided you.
 Stir the formula carefully.
 Apply it carefully.
 Chances are, it won’t leave stains on your face, but it can easily stain the hands and anything else it touches.

 - Mix the dye and the color developer/activator.
 Most dyes come in a kit, and there’s a color activating/developing agent that is separate from the dye.
 Again, this can vary from one brand to the next (as well as how much developer to use).
 Follow the product’s specific instructions.
-But this activator effectively opens up the hair’s cuticle and allows the dye to penetrate each strand.
-It makes the process much more effective and gentle.
+But this activator is meant to effectively open up the hair’s cuticle and allow the dye to penetrate each strand.

 - Leave on as directed.
 Typically 5-10 minutes will suffice (and more on the shorter end with facial hair).
 Regardless, follow the instructions of your specific product.